Step-by-step Guide – GDPRWise – GDPR compliance software solution for the SME

 3. List all processes where you share data with Third Parties

 Oddly enough you share more data than you might realise.
 On a daily basis your company collaborates with others: suppliers, contractors, accountants, lawyers etc. and in doing so you share personal data.
+Similarly you are probably using a few cloud based software solutions to help you run your firm: to manage your sales pipeline, to help manage your invoicing, to help manage your appointment or reservations etc. Because the data you record on those systems resides on the software providers servers you are in effect sharing data with those parties.

 List all processes where your firm takes the initiative to share personal data and capture the details of the Third Party you are sharing the data with.
 GDPR requires that all sharing of personal data is documented and that both parties agree to handle the data in a GDPR compliant manner.
 If you allow it GDPRWise can send out a request for the Third Party to agree to a standard data sharing agreement for the process you captured to cover of this requirement.